-a) Impartiality of school investigation
+6.5.1 Impartiality of school investigation

-Where circumstances mean that the headteacher or delegated investigator for a school investigation are unlikely to be impartial, a Stage 1 (A) complaint will progress directly to a Stage 2 (A) governor investigation.
+Where circumstances mean that the headteacher or delegated investigator for a school investigation are unlikely to be impartial, a Stage 1 complaint will progress directly to a Stage 2 governor investigation.
 This may occur for example when the headteacher has been heavily involved in the informal complaints process.